-The nomination committee of the Supervisory Board ("Nomination Committee") prepares the Supervisory Board's decision making regarding the drawing up of selection criteria and appointment procedures for Managing Directors and Supervisory Directors, the periodical assessment of the size and composition of the Management Board and the Supervisory Board, the making of proposals for a composition profile of the Supervisory Board, the periodical assessment of the performance of individual Managing Directors and Supervisory Directors and reporting this to the Supervisory Board, the drawing up of a plan for the succession of Managing Directors, Supervisory Directors, the supervision of the existence and qualify of Management Board's plan for the succession of senior management, the proposal for appointment and reappointment of Managing Directors and Supervisory Directors, the supervision of the policy of the Management Board regarding the selection criteria and appointment procedures for senior management and drawing up of the Company's diversity policy for the composition of the Management Board and the Supervisory Board.
+The nomination committee of the Supervisory Board ("Nomination Committee") prepares the Supervisory Board's decision making regarding the drawing up of selection criteria and appointment procedures for Managing Directors and Supervisory Directors, the periodical assessment of the size and composition of the Management Board and the Supervisory Board, the making of proposals for a composition profile of the Supervisory Board, the periodical assessment of Managing Directors and reporting this to the Supervisory Board, the drawing up of a plan for the succession of Managing Directors, Supervisory Directors, the supervision of the existence and qualify of Management Board's plan for the succession of senior management, the proposal for appointment and reappointment of Managing Directors and Supervisory Directors, the supervision of the Management Board regarding the selection criteria and appointment procedures for senior management and drawing up of the Company's diversity policy for the composition of the Management Board and the Supervisory Board.
 The Nomination Committee meets at least once each year.